Animal Husbandry

 White Revolution

-The first chairman of NDDB was Dr Verghese Kurien, also referred to as the ‘Father of White Revolution’ in India.
-He aimed to organise Anand-pattern cooperatives to procure milk from milk sheds and supply it to cities through milk cooperatives.
-Thus, National Milk Day is observed on the 26th of November to celebrate the birthday of Dr. Kurien.
+The first chairman of NDDB was Dr Verghese Kurien, who is also called the father of White Revolution in India.
+He organised the Anand-pattern model to procure milk from sheds and supply it to cities.
+Thus, National Milk Day is held on 26th November to celebrate the birth of Dr Kurien.

 Top Milk Producing States in India